 The leg to Waunfawr leaves Llanberis through its narrow streets, following a lane high up above the village.
 This is also part of the North Wales Pilgrim’s Way which continues along good forest tracks and lanes which take you to a footpath down into Waunfawr.

-Leave the High Street by way of Lon Ty Du, to follow the lanes and the North Wales Pilgrims’ Path onto the hillside high above the village.
+Leave the High Street by way of Tŷ Du Road, to follow the lanes and the North Wales Pilgrim`s Way onto the hillside high above the village.

 Then follow a wide track, passing through forestry and quarry workings, before joining a narrow lane.
-Follow the lane and field paths into Waunfawr, where Antur Waunfawr has a café.
-Refreshments and camping are available at the Snowdonia Park Inn.
+Follow the lane and field paths into Waunfawr where Antur Waunfawr have their Blas y Waun cafe.
+Refreshments and camping are available at the Snowdonia Parc Inn.

 Downloads